 Many streamers display posters or shelves of pop-culture icons in their background.
 These displays are a great way to showcase your interests and generate conversation with your viewers.
 Make sure that however you display your items that they are arranged where people can take note of them and that your shelves are visually appealing.

-Try to rearrange your items from time to time or add new items to mix things up for your followers.
-Displaying things that are related to your channel is another way to grow your brand.
-For more tips on branding, read our article, How to Build Your Personal Brand as a Streamer.
+Try to rearrange them from time to time or add new items to mix things up for your followers.
+Displaying things that are related to your channel is another way to grow your Twitch brand.